 Substance abuse triggers profound changes in your brain.
-It interferes with normal functions and, perhaps more alarmingly, clouds judgment.
-One of those risks common to individuals with substance abuse issues: combining substances.
+It interferes with normal functions and, perhaps more alarmingly, clouds judgment—one of those risks common to individuals with substance abuse issues is combining substances.
 Abusing one drug is hazardous enough.
-The dangers of combining substances are even more substantial.
-Medicine calls this an example of “polydrug” abuse.
+The dangers of mixing substances are even more substantial.
+Medical professionals call this an example of “polydrug” or polysubstance abuse.

-Besides their individual effects, the drugs themselves could have interactions that put your health in grave danger.
-There’s only one way out in this case — seeking the help of a treatment/rehab center such as Santé Center for Healing.
-At Santé, we specialize in addressing substance abuse in TX for clients from all over the nation.
+Besides their individual effects, the drugs could have interactions that put your health in grave danger.
+In this case, there’s only one way out—seeking the help of a treatment and rehab center such as Santé Center for Healing.
+At Santé, we specialize in addressing substance abuse treatment near me in TX for clients nationwide.

 Polysubstance abuse happens when someone takes multiple forms of drugs at an excessive level in a short period.
 We’re not talking about someone with significant health issues, such as cancer, taking medications as treatment.
 We’re talking about the recreational use of substances that can lead to illness or even death.

 One of the factors in polysubstance abuse relates to the characteristics of substance abuse itself.
-The worse your addiction, the more it takes of a certain drug to achieve the same high.
-People with substance abuse sometimes turn to a second substance out of frustration or fear.
+The worse your addiction, the more it takes for a particular drug to achieve the same high.
+People with substance abuse sometimes turn to a second substance out of frustration or fear, or they begin mixing substances in order to counteract the primary side effects of drug use.

 Common Drug Combinations